cnkeats/Commander/README.md

 	- Communications Expert who is miss-translating and miss-communicating in the name of <ENEMY GROUP NAME>
 	- Artifical Intelligence that has gone rogue, wanting to destroy all non-biological entities.

+There are a multitude of **Obstacles** the group may face:
+- Physical Obstacles
+	- Large Obstacles, like Black Holes
+	- Medium Obstacles, like Asteroids
+	- Small Obstacles, like Space Debris
+- Other Ships
+	- <ENEMY GROUP NAME> ships attack on-sight
+	- Alien ships that interact differently depending on their race
+- Ship Systems become damaged
+- Ship runs low on supplies
+- There is not enough Power for every system
+- Ship is boarded by hostiles
+- Boss fights
+	- Space Monster
+	- Bureaucrats
+- Training courses for personel
+	- Prevents contribution to the ship, but will grant skills and perks upon completion